ltenny/ltenny.github.io/_posts/2015-06-22-Testing-in-scala.md

 ## Unit Tests ##

 Your first approach, of course, is traditional unit testing.
-In scala the ScalaTest framework is popular.
-You can, of course, the JUnit because scala runs on the JVM.
-But, you're a dedicated scala developer so you choose to stick with your own kind.
+In Scala the ScalaTest framework is popular.
+You can, of course, the JUnit because Scala runs on the JVM.
+But, you're a dedicated Scala developer so you choose to stick with your own kind.
 Here's what you might come up with:

 {% highlight scala %}
 package com.trc.blog